adamurban98/cubemem/README.md

 - [ ] alternative algorithms for edge solution
 - [ ] write howto
 - [ ] allow to choose buffer stickers and swap algorithms
+- [ ] rotate the sticker label in 3d view on the top and bottom cube face

 ## Testing